citp/privacy-policy-historical/t/th/thr/thrifty.co.uk.md

 **Your Consent**

-By accessing the Web Site or by entering into a rental agreement with us, or with our Licensees, and by giving us your personal details, you are agreeing to the collection, storage and processing of your personal information by Thrifty.
+By accessing the Web Site or by entering into a rental agreement with us and by giving us your personal details, you are agreeing to the collection, storage and processing of your personal information by Thrifty.

 **Policy Changes**